 Eating Healthy Guide

-*Limit prepackaged foods and fast foods, which are generally over-processed, full of chemical additives and high in sodium.
+6. Limit prepackaged meals and fast foods, which are generally over-processed, full of chemical additives and high in sodium.

-*Stay away from empty calorie foods that provide calories but little nutrition.
+11. Stay away from empty calorie foods that provide calories but little other nutritive value.

 Educate yourself about the food supply.